When Michael Kay arrived in Manchester, he found himself in a whole new world.

 “Although there were some tough characters in there I didn’t feel at all unsafe and everyone seemed to be having a good time.”

-A little further afield from the drinking den was a sweet shop – which found itself trapped between two separate sets of currency as the UK changed the makeup of its legal tender around this time; evolving from pounds, shillings, and pence.
+A little further afield from the drinking den was a sweet shop – which found itself trapped between two separate sets of currency around the time Britain changed the makeup of its legal tender; evolving from pounds, shillings, and pence.